aryadaroui/Favy/readme.md

 ## Usage

-*Currently usable, but not officially distributed yet!*
+*Currently useable, but not officially distributed yet!*

 To test development version:
 ```zsh